rapirent/OS-hw3/README.md

   -p port: specify the server port, default: 12345
   -h :for print this help message
 ```

-    - as same as the usage of the original code assistant gave

 ## description&programming logic:
 ### server.c: